keerthika634/My_project/README.md

 # My_project
-It  is a personal portfolio project where it showcase my skills and education.
+This is my  personal portfolio project where it showcase my skills and education.